orjive5/orjive5/README.md

 - 🔭 I’m currently looking for a Frontend developer position
 - 🌱 I’m currently learning MERN Stack
-- ⚡ Fun fact: I have a BSc degree in Biotechnology

 ### Connect with me: